iSathyam31/iSathyam31/README.md

 ### 🎯 Goals:
 My current goal is to delve deeper into Generative AI 🤖🧠✨ and its applications in creative industries.
 I'm excited about the potential of AI to redefine how we interact with art and media.

-### 🌍 Outside of Tech:
-Beyond the screen, I enjoy playing Sports like Cricket, Football, Basketball🏏⚽🏀.
-I also like watching Anime🎌🌸.
-I even have a deep interest in Space 🌌 , Mythology 🏛️ , Demonology👹 and other related topics.
-I love to listen music🎶 and can even sing a little bit🎤.

 [![](https://visitcount.itsvg.in/api?id=iSathyam31&icon=0&color=0)](https://visitcount.itsvg.in)

 <p align="left">